pcaston/OpenPeerPower.github.io/source/_integrations/zwave.markdown

           temperature: 24
 ```

-Generally, in Home Assistant, you can use the `homeassistant/turn_off` service to turn devices off.
+Generally, in Open Peer Power, you can use the `homeassistant/turn_off` service to turn devices off.
 For the Remotec ZXT-120, you must instead make a service call like the following.

 ```yaml
 automation: